Suzanne Césaire: Literary career

-Her writing is often overshadowed by that of her husband, who is the better known of the two.
+Her writing is often overshadowed by that of her husband, who is better known.
 However, in addition to her important literary essays, her role as editor of Tropiques can be regarded as an equally significant (if often overlooked) contribution to Caribbean literature.
 Tropiques was the most influential francophone Caribbean journal of its time and is widely acknowledged for the foundational role it played in the development of Martiniquan literature.
 Césaire played both an intellectual and administrative role in the journal's success.
 She managed the journal's relations with the censor—a particularly difficult role given the oppositional stance of Tropiques towards the war-time Vichy government—as well as taking responsibility for the printing.
 The intellectual impact she had on the journal is underlined by her essay "The Great Camouflage", which was the closing article of the final issue.
 Despite her substantial written and editorial contribution to the journal, the collected works of Tropiques, published by Jean-Michel Place in 1978, credits Aimé Césaire and René Ménil as the journal's catalysts.

 Tropiques published its last issue in September 1945, at the end of World War Two.
 With the closing of the journal, Suzanne Césaire stopped writing.
 The reasons for this are unknown.
 However, journalist Natalie Levisalles suggests that Suzanne Césaire would have perhaps made different choices if she had not had the responsibilities of mothering six children, teaching, and being the wife of an important politician and poet, Aimé Césaire.
 Indeed, her first daughter, Ina Césaire, remembers her saying regularly: "Yours will be the first generation of women who choose."

 Having stopped writing she pursued her career as a teacher, working in Martinique and Haiti.
 She was also an active feminist and participated in the Union des Femmes Françaises.